 How much does it cost to get a Golden Visa in Spain?

-The minimum investment of €500,000 is the main cost of the Spanish Golden Visa.
-Apart from that, there’s also the Golden Visa fee, which is 80€.
+The minimum investment required for the Spanish Golden Visa is €500,000 and that’s the main cost.
+Apart from that, there’s also the Golden Visa fee, which is €90.
 For nationals of Australia, Bangladesh, Canada, the United States of America, and the United Kingdom, different rates are applied for reasons of reciprocity.

 What are Golden Visa schemes?

-Golden visa schemes are programs offered by various countries, granting residency or citizenship to foreign investors in exchange for substantial investment in the host country’s economy.
+Golden Visa schemes are programs offered by various countries, granting residency or citizenship to foreign investors in exchange for substantial investment in the host country’s economy.

 How much money do you need to get a Golden Visa in Spain?

 The minimum investment of €500,000 is the main cost of the Spanish Golden Visa.
-Apart from that, there’s also the Golden Visa fee, which is 80€.
+Apart from that, there’s also the Golden Visa fee, which is €90.

 Is there a Spain Golden Visa for US citizens?